 A common occurrence is using the images of book covers in various ways such as in catalogues and bibliographies.

-Is it permissible to scan the cover of a book for these and other similar purposes?
+- Is it permissible to scan the cover of a book for these and other similar purposes?

-How about saving a copy of the cover from the publisher’s website?
+- How about saving a copy of the cover from the publisher’s website?

-Many organizations are comfortable applying fair use whereas others want to be 100% sure that their uses are within the law.
+Many organizations are comfortable applying fair use whereas others want to be 100 percent sure that their uses are within the law.
 If you fit in this latter category, approach the book publisher and see whether they own the copyright in the cover art or whether you have to contact the creator directly.

-Images on Blogs
+Legally Using Images on Blogs

 Does the use of an image on your blog require permission?